XavierElon/radiant-graph-take-home/README.md

 ```

-Once tilt is installed run the command:
+Once tilt is installed run the command and it will automatically build your postgres and api container.:

 ```